jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 - As `XsdSoapSchema` has a default value (related to soap 1.1 schema) we can't put a null value.
 So the `XSLT Transformation` (only) also includes `XSD Validation (soap 1.1)`
 - The Performance test duration is 15 minutes
   - The K6 scripts are configured to reach the limit of the Kong node (CPU or Memory) and to use all the physical ressources allocated
+  - Have `spec.parallelism: 1` in [2-k6-TestRun.yaml]( /loadTesting/k6/2-k6-TestRun.yaml)
 - The Endurance test duration is 24 hours
-  - Have `spec.parallelism: 10` in [2-k6-TestRun.yaml]( /loadTesting/k6/2-k6-TestRun.yaml) for stability and avoid the `failed` status
+  - Have `spec.parallelism: 10` in [2-k6-TestRun.yaml]( /loadTesting/k6/2-k6-TestRun.yaml) for stability and avoid the K6 `failed` status
-- At the end of the K6 execution we collect the results and we verify that **the checks are 100% successful**
+- At the end of the K6 execution we:
+  - Collect the K6 results
+  - Collect the `Kong Linux Memory` observed (at the end of the test)
+  - Collect the `Kong Proxy Latency p95` in Grafana
+  - Verify that **the checks are 100% successful**
 - Kong Node is restarted between each iteration of test

 ## Performance Tests Scenarios for `calculator` Web Service (SOAP/XML)